puvi034/RadioGroup/README.md

 - Radio Group component accepts the defaultValue and the name of the group and passes the selectedOption to the handleSelect callback.
 So that consumer of the component keep track of the selected value.
-- Radio Component just need to value of the Radio option
+- Radio Component just need to pass the value of the Radio option